freqtrade/freqtrade/docs/bot-optimization.md

 This is very simple.
 Copy paste your strategy file into the folder `user_data/strategies`.

-Let guess you have a strategy file `awesome-strategy.py`:
+Let assume you have a strategy file `awesome-strategy.py`:
 1. Move your file into `user_data/strategies` (you should have `user_data/strategies/awesome-strategy.py`
 2. Start the bot with the param `--strategy awesome-strategy` (the parameter is the name of the file without '.py')